Sahaana Shankar

 Expresso Minds reimagines emotional support for students by making connection feel natural again.

-Set around casual café meetups, the app uses coffee culture as an emotional bridge, creating spaces that feel familiar, safe, and human.
+Set around casual café meetups, the campaign uses coffee culture as an emotional bridge, creating spaces that feel familiar, safe, and human.

 Try the app below!